Cognyte Software (NASDAQ:CGNT) Releases Q2 2022 Earnings Guidance

 Cognyte Software (NASDAQ:CGNT) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.140-$0.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.200.
+The company provided earnings per share (EPS) guidance of $0.140-$0.140 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
 The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-$0.800 EPS.

-Several analysts recently weighed in on the company.
-Evercore ISI assumed coverage on Cognyte Software in a report on Thursday, March 11th.
+CGNT has been the subject of several analyst reports.
+Evercore ISI initiated coverage on shares of Cognyte Software in a research note on Thursday, March 11th.
 They issued an outperform rating and a $40.00 price objective for the company.
-Zacks Investment Research downgraded Cognyte Software from a buy rating to a sell rating in a report on Friday, June 25th.
-Finally, Needham & Company LLC assumed coverage on Cognyte Software in a report on Thursday.
+Zacks Investment Research cut shares of Cognyte Software from a buy rating to a sell rating in a research note on Friday, June 25th.
+Finally, Needham & Company LLC initiated coverage on shares of Cognyte Software in a research note on Thursday, July 1st.
 They issued a buy rating and a $36.00 price objective for the company.
-One research analyst has rated the stock with a sell rating and four have given a buy rating to the stock.
-The stock has a consensus rating of Buy and an average target price of $38.40.
+One equities research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+The company presently has a consensus rating of Buy and a consensus target price of $38.40.

 About Cognyte Software